What is the best property management software for your rental properties?

 First thing’s first: is QuickBooks suitable for handling your property management accounting needs?

-However, if you’re managing a large number of properties, chances are a more dedicated property management software solution will make your life much easier.
+If you have a larger rental property managent business, chances are a more dedicated property management software solution will make your life much easier.

 Like any business, you need an accounting system you can count on, whatever form that takes.

-It would be beneficial for you to have a way to track accounts payable, receivables, maintenance and repair costs, issue payments to owners, and generally figure out whether you’re profitable or not.
+It would be beneficial for you to have a way to track accounts payable, receivables, maintenance and repair cost; issue payments to owners; and generally figure out whether you’re profitable or not.

 Not to mention, you want everything in order if and when you decide to secure funding.